Piece of life

 Like all traditional recipes, each family has its own.
 These buns are usually prepared with spices, raisins and candied fruits.
 However, there are many variants, and everyone is free to adjust the recipe.

-I have remained quite traditional: cinnamon, raisins, candied orange peel and orange zest.
+I have remained traditional: cinnamon, raisins, candied orange peel and orange zest.
 The result is delicious: fluffy and flavorful tiny buns.

 There is nothing complicated about this recipe.
 It is easier to prepare it with a food processor equipped with a hook, but if you don’t have one, you can knead the dough by hand.